In this article:

 If you personally own any assets that you plan to use in the new business, read Entering previously-owned assets for a start-up business.

-Representing goodwill or bad debt
+Step 3: Representing bad debt

 If the company has debts that won't be collected, you can enter these as Expense entries in the forecast.